Les Kuntar

 Leslie Stephen Kuntar (born July 28, 1969) is an American former professional ice hockey player.
-He played in six NHL games with the Montreal Canadiens during the 1993–94 season.
-Prior to his professional career, Kuntar played for St. Lawrence University.
+He played six games in the National Hockey League with the Montreal Canadiens during the 1993–94 season.
+The rest of his career, which lasted from 1991 to 1997, was spent in the minor leagues.
+Before his professional career, Kuntar played for St. Lawrence University.
+Internationally Kuntar played for the American national team at the 1994 World Championships.

+Post-playing career

-Kuntar has resided in Western New York since his retirement from professional hockey.
+Kuntar has resided in Western New York since he retired from professional hockey.
 He was one of the goaltenders to take part in the 2017 "11 Day Power Play", an attempt at the longest ice hockey game on record, and is an occasional member of the Buffalo Sabres Alumni Hockey Team.